neoswing/meshbest/README.md

     Every row represents a particular position/crystal for data collection.
 "Result_BestPositions.txt" is the text file with an output array.

+    Elliptic Fit
+    If elliptic approximations have been made to crystal areas, the output dictionary contains ellipse parameters in ['MeshBest']['EllipseArray']

     The output also gives a text file with parameters of ellipses - "Result_Ellipses.txt", where the architecture is similar: